 - have not had extensive research training prior to residency, and

 - are not already established investigators.

-The individuals must also be members of the APA and be citizens of the U.S. or Canada.
+The individuals must also be members of the APA and receiving their training in the U.S. or Canada.
 A stipend of $45,000 will be paid to each institution for disbursement to the fellow.
 The institution must agree not to deduct indirect costs or tuition payments, but may augment the stipend.